broeser/wellid/README.md

 - wellid should be easy to use and easy to learn
 - It is up to you, how much of the wellid-package you use, you can start with small building blocks and use bigger concepts later
+- Extending wellid with your own Validators should be easy

 ## Installation